FFMG/neural-network/README.md

 * bptt_max_ticks[=0]: Limits the number of time steps (ticks) to propagate gradients backward during BPTT.
 0 means unlimited (full BPTT).
 This is useful for long sequences to save memory and avoid vanishing gradients.
 * final_error_calculation_types[={}]: A list of error calculation types that will be displayed after training in a summary of error(s).
 If empty, no final calculation will be done.
 * update_training_monitor_percent[=0.0]: This value (between 0.0 and 1.0) is used to say how often, during training, we will be updating the training monitor value.
 0.0 means no update.
-* error_evaluation_config: An `ErrorCalculation::EvaluationConfig` struct to fine-tune error calculations (see below).

 Remember to call `.build()` to create your option as it does error checking.